UoaWDCC/VPS/wiki/user-manual.md

 (3) This area contains all scenes within this scenario.
 Clicking on a scene card will select the scene.

 (4) Clicking on the scene name allows the user to edit and change the name of the scene.
+The name change is automatically saved when the text is unfocused.

 (5) This button deletes the selected scene.

 (6) This button allows the user to edit a selected scene and redirects them to the Authoring Tool Page.

-(7) This button allows the user to duplicate a selected scene with all its components and setup.
+(7) This button allows the user to duplicate a selected scene with all its components and their properties.

 (8) This button allows the user to play the current scenario.
-Clicking will redirect to the Play Scenario Page.
+Clicking will redirect them to the Play Scenario Page.

 (9) This button allows the user to share the current scenario.
 Clicking will present a share modal.